 - Non-reportable positions: these are the number of open interest positions that don’t meet the reportable requirements of the CFTC.

+Mid-September, the net short positions of the pair went to a 1-low.
+Afterwards, investors went bullish as the non-commercial traders started buying the pair.
 In the middle of November, as the net short positions hit the extreme level of 45,650, investors started to buy the EUR futures.
 As this happened, the EUR/USD pair started to go up.

 On the other hand, in early November 2009, the net long positions hit an extreme.
 Since there were no more buyers, the pair started to move downwards.